romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-How can a developer view CodeQL code scanning results within their GitHub repository?
+Q: How can a developer view CodeQL code scanning results within their GitHub repository?
 <details><summary>Show the answer</summary><p>

 - **Under the repository's "Security" tab, in the "Code scanning alerts" section**